Kuifje02/vrpy/docs/how_to.rst

     >>> prob = VehicleRoutingProblem(G, load_capacity=10)
     >>> prob.solve()

-Once the problem is solved, we can query useful attributes as
+Once the problem is solved, we can query useful attributes as:

 .. code-block:: python